writethedocs/www/docs/conf/australia/2023/unconference.rst

 {% endif %}

-* At the time your chosen sessions start, join the session in Hopin that correspsond to the table number of the session.
+* At the time your chosen sessions start, join the session that correspsond to the table number of the session.
 Sessions are limited to 20 participants, but you can check out a session without joining it too.

 * It's fine to join a session, decide it's not right for you, bow out politely, and join another session.